mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

     https://github.com/mbaldessari/tripleo-heat-templates/tree/wip-mitaka-lightweight-arch

+  In a second step, once some more testing has been done, rename it to a separate file, allowing an operator to choose between the lightweight architecture and the existing HA one.

-* Test failure scenarios and recovery scenario, open bugs against services that misbehave in the face of database and/or broker being down
+* Test failure scenarios and recovery scenario, open bugs against services that misbehave in the face of database and/or broker being down.

 Dependencies